zulumon44/Kali-On-Steam-Deck/README.md

 ### Usability

 While the idea of having a Steam Deck to replace a laptop seems like a great idea for increasing portability, it doesn't come without its drawbacks.

 The first major drawback is the lack of a keyboard.
-I currently use
+I currently use [Onboard](https://launchpad.net/onboard) for a general keyboard.
+While it * *usually* * works great, it can get very tedious using an onscreen keyboard when typing many/longer commands.
+The keyboard also persists through the lockscreen after suspending the steamdeck, so if you have it positioned in the center of the screen, you will be typing with the lockscreen keyboard and the Onboard keyboard simultaneously.

+Secondly, the